Clea Strange

 Clea Strange (/ˈkliːə/) is a character appearing in American comic books published by Marvel Comics.
 Created by Stan Lee and Steve Ditko, Clea first appeared in the Doctor Strange feature in Strange Tales #126 (November 1964).
-She is a sorceress, the disciple, lover, and eventual wife of Doctor Stephen Strange, and his successor as Sorcerer Supreme.
+She is a sorceress, the disciple, lover, and eventual wife of Doctor Stephen Strange, and his third successor as Sorcerer Supreme.

 Clea is a human-appearing being and maternally related to the other-dimensional Faltine race of energy beings.
 The daughter of Umar and niece of the demonic tyrant Dormammu, Clea has been, sporadically, ruler of the Dark Dimension, the mystical realm to which Dormammu had been banished and that he subsequently conquered.

+In 2022, she made her live-action debut in the Marvel Cinematic Universe (MCU) film Doctor Strange in the Multiverse of Madness, portrayed by Charlize Theron.

 Publication history

 The character was introduced during a story arc in which Doctor Strange confronted Dormammu for the first time.
 Clea remained nameless for several issues, referred to only as the "captive female" or the "mysterious silver-haired girl".
 It was later noted that her father is Dormammu's closest disciple.
 Her name was revealed two years later.

-Initially, nothing indicates that Clea and Umar are related or even know each other.
+Initially, nothing indicates that Clea and Umar are related or know each other.
 Dormammu's sister mimics her brother's tactics and goes after Clea as a way of hurting Strange.
 Later, it was revealed that Umar was her mother and that her father was Orini, a disciple of Dormammu and ruler of the Dark Dimension.

 In 2004, Clea appeared in the Witches series along with Jennifer Kale, Satana, and Topaz.

-Brian Michael Bendis has described Clea as: "... the mistress of the Dark Dimension and ...
-Strange's ex-girlfriend/wife.
+Brian Michael Bendis has described Clea as: "… the mistress of the Dark Dimension and … Strange's ex-girlfriend/wife.
 She was trained by Strange, right there in his home.
 She was his prized pupil.
-She was to Strange what he was to the Ancient One [Strange’s instructor in the mystic arts].
-But as Mistress of the Dark Dimension, she hasn’t been on this plane of existence a lot lately.
+She was to Strange what he was to the Ancient One [Strange's instructor in the mystic arts].
+But as Mistress of the Dark Dimension, she hasn't been on this plane of existence a lot lately.
 And who's going to take her serious[sic] in those pants?"

 Following the 2021 "Death of Doctor Strange" event, Clea becomes the official Sorcerer Supreme in her own solo series, Strange, written by Jed MacKay.